-The first reactor (R1) is a boiling water reactor, built by Asea-Atom, and has an installed electrical capacity of 881 MW.
+The first reactor (R1) is a boiling water reactor, built by Asea-Atom.
 It was in commercial operation between January 1976 and December 2020.

 The three remaining reactors (R2, R3 and R4) are pressurised water reactors manufactured by Westinghouse.
-R2, which has an installed electrical capacity of 900 MW, was in operation between May 1975 and December 2019.
-R3 has an installed electrical capacity of 1,063 MW and began commercial operation in September 1981 and R4 – with an installed electrical capacity of 1,123 MW – went commercial in November 1983.
+R2 was in operation between May 1975 and December 2019.
+R3 has an installed electrical capacity of 1,074 MW and began commercial operation in September 1981 and R4 – with an installed electrical capacity of 1,130 MW – went commercial in November 1983.